dinivas/terraform-aws-project-base/README.md

-# Dinivas Terraform base project
+# Dinivas Digital Ocean Terraform base project

 This module will create the project base archi for Dinivas